mbrady4/mbrady4.github.io/content/post/visualization/index.md

++++
+title = "Creating Presentable Visualizations With Matplotlib" subtitle = "Using simple principles to move from minimum viable to presentable visualizations"

+date = 2019-04-20T00:00:00
+lastmod = 2019-04-20T00:00:00
+draft = false
+reading_time = false

+# Authors.
+Comma separated list, e.g. `["Bob Smith", "David Jones"]`.
+authors = ["admin"]

+summary = "An introduction to my basic visualization principles.
+The principles are applied in a two step process.
+First, quickly build a minimum viable visualization.
+Second, if necessary, transform the minimum viable visuallization into a presentable visualization. "
++++

 # Creating Presentable Visualizations With Matplotlib

 Visualizations are an important tool for communicating data-driven insights.
 A strong insight paired with an appropriately formatted visauzliation often resonates with audiences far substantially more than raw data alone.
 The importance of visualizations is increased when communicating insights to stakeholders (e.g., executives, partners) beyond the data science community.